JosephPrichard/Portfolio/README.md

-# Portfolio
+# SummerProjects
-An archive of some of the projects I have done for school and for practice.
-Authored by Joseph Prichard.
+An archive of the projects I did to practice over the summer of 2020.